1981 Stanley Cup Final: Game summaries

-New York wins the series 4–1.

 Broadcasting

 The series aired on CBC in Canada.
 In the United States, this was the first of five seasons that the Cup Finals aired on the USA Network.
 For the 1981 Finals only, USA simulcast the CBC feed instead of producing their own coverage.
+However, USA's national coverage was blacked out in the New York metro and Minnesota area due to the local rights to their respective teams in that markets.
+In the New York area, SportsChannel New York aired three games at the Nassau Veterans Memorial Coliseum, and WOR televised two games in Bloomington, Minnesota while KMSP aired every game of the series in the Minnesota area.